Ontario and Canada Legal Rights Explained

 "Prejudgment interest" (as distinct from "post-judgment interest", which is self-explanatory) is a concept used in civil litigation (lawsuits).
 It operates to give a successful plaintiff interest on damage awards (which are always made later) for the period between the filing of the lawsuit and the issuance of judgment.
 Under the Courts of Justice Act, s.128, [and Rules of Civil Procedure R53.10], the rate for pain and suffering (called "non-precuniary loss") is five percent.
 This point is relevant to the case.

-The significance of whether prejudgment interest formed part of the pain and suffering award is that an amount [$25,000 for OW at April 2008] of such damages (when assessed collectively with some other income types) may be exempt from both income and asset chargeability.
-However, IF interest accruing on such amounts - necessarily paid in a lump sum (usually) years later was NOT included within the exemption - overpayments and even retroactive ineligibility would result.
+The significance of whether prejudgment interest formed part of the pain and suffering award is that an amount [$25,000 for OW at August 2010] of such damages (when assessed collectively with some other income types) may be exempt from both income and asset chargeability.
+However, if interest accruing on such amounts - necessarily paid in a lump sum (usually) years later was not included within the exemption - overpayments and even current ineligibility would result.

 Despite resourceful reasoning by the SBT member below, the court ultimately held -at least in the case of pain and suffering awards - that prejudgment interest was to be grouped with the main lump sum and thus within the exemption.
-While generally sympathetic in its reasoning to the conclusion that interest was an 'indivisible part' of ANY retroactive lump sum award, the court located its decision on the safer grounds that the special interest rate treatment (see the Note above) accorded pain and suffering damages especially justified such treatment:
+While generally sympathetic in its reasoning to the conclusion that interest was an 'indivisible part' of any retroactive lump sum award, the court located it's decision on the safer grounds that the special interest rate treatment (see the Note above) accorded to pain and suffering damages justified such a result:

 Since the victim must, of necessity, suffer without compensation for a period of time until his or her damages are capable of assessment, the legislature has determined that the victim will be entitled to additional compensation at the rate of 5 per cent of the non-pecuniary damages award per annum.
 This award is not tied to the amount of interest that the award could have earned had it been paid on the day that the cause of action arose, but is instead a fixed percentage.
 Seen in this way, the award of prejudgment interest can be said to form part of the overall compensation package to which the victim is entitled.